ligato/vpp-base/README.md

 The vpp-base repository provides tools for building docker images for VPP.

-🚧 This repository is currently in experimental stage and breaking changes might happen!
+> 🚧 This repository is currently in experimental stage and breaking changes might happen!

 ---

+## Use Cases

+* Use as base image in docker images that work with VPP.
+* Quickly test some feature in specific VPP version.
+* Distribute .deb packages for VPP where needed.
+* Generate VPP binary API using installed _.api.json_ files.

 ## Image Contents

 The vpp-base image consists of:

-- installed VPP ready to be started (uses default config: `/etc/vpp/startup.conf`)
+- **Installed VPP** ready to be started - uses config from: `/etc/vpp/startup.conf`
-- script for installing/downloading VPP from [PackageCloud](https://packagecloud.io/fdio) (script is located at `/vpp/get-vpp.sh`)
+- **Script for downloading VPP** from [PackageCloud](https://packagecloud.io/fdio) - script is located at: `/vpp/get-vpp.sh`
-- downloaded VPP packages ready to be installed (stored in `/vpp/*.deb`)
-- file containing full VPP version, e.g. _19.04.1-rc0~8-gad62a0e91~b49_ (located at `/vpp/version`)
+- **All _.deb_ packages** that come with VPP - all packages stored at: `/vpp/*.deb`
+- **VPP version file** containing complete version string, e.g. `19.04.1-rc0~8-gad62a0e91~b49` - file is located at: `/vpp/version`

 ## Quickstart